EricYufengWu/q8bot/docs/instructions/robot_assembly.md

     - 3D-printed parts
     - 12x 692ZZ ball bearings
     - Battery clips
-    - Separate Seeet Studio XIAO ESP32C3 (connect to PC for wireless control)
+    - A Separate Seeed Studio XIAO ESP32C3 (connect to PC for wireless control)
     - Fully-assembled Q8bot PCB
-    - 8x brand new Dynamixel XL330-M077-T (which contains the screws needed for assembly)
+    - 8x brand new DYNAMIXEL XL330-M077-T (which contains the screws needed for assembly)
 <p align="center">
     <img src="assem_components.jpg" alt="Components" width="90%">
 </p>

 * Here is another look at the components with all package removed.
 Note that we will only use the 6mm screws that came with the DYNAMIXEL motors.
-It would be a good idea to start charging your batteriesso that they will be ready later in the assembly process.
+It would be a good idea to start charging your batteries so that they will be ready later in the assembly process.
 <p align="center">
     <img src="assem_nopackage.jpg" alt="Components" width="90%">
 </p>